deevdz/final-project/README.md

 <li>Confirmed that the correct details have come through from the Cart Page.</li>
 <li>If user has a pre-existing address this is displayed and can be used for the order or the user can update the address and proceed with the updated version.</li>
 <li>If the user is newly registered they are prompted to add a billing address which is saved to the users account.</li>
-<li>Confirmed that the Proceed to payment brings you to the next page where you are prompted to enter your card details via a stripe popup</li>
+<li>Confirmed that the Proceed to payment brings you to the next page where you are prompted to enter your card details via a Stripe popup</li>
-<li>On the pay with Stripe page confirmed that clicking the pay with card button opens a lightbox to enter payment details via stripe.
+<li>On the pay with Stripe page confirmed that clicking the pay with card button opens a lightbox to enter payment details via Stripe.
 Confirmed that the correct amount is being charged.</li>
 <li>Confirmed that a successful order empties the shopping cart, sends a confirmation email with order details to both user and site administrator, that in the case of workshops that the places available are decreased by the correct amount</li>
 <li>Users are given the option to view all their orders and this lists all the users orders with the quantity and product ordered displayed</li>
 </ul>